ewaldvveen/CSS-Grid-Example-Website/README.md

 ## Day 4 - 28 january 2018
 I completed the Home section, with CSS Grid and a tiny bit of Flexbox also.
 And again all changes are committed to the repository.

+## Day 5 - 29 january 2018
+I added a large image gallery (14 images) with the use of CSS Grid and the object-fit property.
+I've committed all the changes to this repository.